dracit7/declock/README.md

 contention with data accesses, while preserving strong fairness between readers and writers acquiring the lock.

+## Key Components

+This section briefly illustrates the key components in the codebase to aid understanding and tweaking the implementation.

+### Configurations

+There are some static configurations defined in `include/sconf.h`.
+Dynamic configurations are defined in `lib/conf.h` and are controlled by environment variables.

+### DecLock implementation

+The core designs of DecLock (CQL and TS-based hierarchical locking) are implemented in `lock/dmlock`.

+- `lm.h`: Defines CQL lock data structures (the lock header and lock queues).
+- `remote.cc`: Implements CQL lock operations (`remote_rw_lock|remote_rw_unlock`).
+- `cohort.cc|.h`: Defines local lock structures and implements local lock operations.
+- `lc.cc`: Combines local lock and CQL lock operations to facilitate TS-based hierarchical locking.
+- `lc.h`: Defines DecLock's APIs.

 ## Hardware Requirements

 The experiments require at least two machines (physical or virtual)